brusleya/hello_world/README.md

 # hello_world
+i'm wissal from algeria
+i'm 15years old
-i want to be programator
+i want to be programator , i want to envent something new i want to learn the languages
-i'm 15 years old and i like informatique so much i want to learn all the languages to be a programator my name is wissal and i'm from algeria
+help me please
+and thank you <3